What is an AI code assistant?

 Collaboration between AI and human coders

 The AI code assistant should not be seen as a replacement for human coders, but rather as a tool that human coders can use to enhance their work.
-The best results are achieved when the AI code assistant is used in a collaborative manner, with the human coder guiding the AI and using its suggestions to enhance their own coding process.
+The best results are achieved when the AI code assistant is used collaboratively, with the human coder guiding the AI and using its suggestions to enhance their coding process.

 Ensuring ethical use of AI in coding